Give Me Back My Man: Chart performance

 The song charted on the U.S. Hot Dance Club Play chart along with album track "Party Out of Bounds" and prior single "Private Idaho", reaching number five (chart rules at the time allowed multiple album tracks to occupy the same position together).
 Released as a single in the UK, it hit number sixty-one on the UK Singles Chart.

-Weird Al Yankovic version
+"Weird Al" Yankovic version

-The main melody of "Give Me Back My Man" was incorporated into the Weird Al Yankovic song "Mr. Popeil" from the album "Weird Al" Yankovic in 3-D, along with female backing vocals that imitate some of the mannerisms of Kate Pierson and Cindy Wilson.
+The main melody of "Give Me Back My Man" was incorporated into the "Weird Al" Yankovic song "Mr. Popeil" from the studio album "Weird Al" Yankovic in 3-D (1984), along with female backing vocals that imitate some of the mannerisms of Kate Pierson and Cindy Wilson.